Leighton W. Smith Jr.

-Leighton Warren Smith Jr. (born August 20, 1939) is a former United States Navy admiral.
+Leighton Warren Smith Jr. USN (20 August 1939 – 28 November 2023) was a former United States Navy admiral.
 In 1994, he became the Commander in Chief of United States Naval Forces Europe and Allied Forces Southern Europe, holding the commands during the height of the Yugoslav wars.
 He commanded the NATO enacted no-fly zone (Operation Deny Flight) over Bosnia and the later bombing campaign against Republika Srpska (Operation Deliberate Force) in 1995.
 The same year he additionally took on command of the NATO-led Implementation Force (IFOR) in Bosnia with the objective of overseeing the peace agreement.
 He held all three positions until his retirement in 1996.

 Early life and education

 Smith was born in Mobile, Alabama, on August 20, 1939, and graduated from the United States Naval Academy with the Class of 1962.
 He received his wings in January 1964.

 Naval career

 As a naval aviator, Smith flew carrier-based A-4 Skyhawk and A-7 Corsair II light attack jet aircraft during multiple deployments to the Mediterranean, North Atlantic, Western Pacific and Indian Oceans.
 These included three cruises in waters off North Vietnam where he flew over 280 combat missions, primarily in the A-7 Corsair II.
 Smith held command at sea in the aviation community at squadron and wing levels as well as major commands that included a deep draft vessel, the USS Kalamazoo (AOR-6), before taking command of the aircraft carrier USS America (CV-66) and subsequent command of Carrier Group 6 in 1986 as a flag officer.
 He has logged over 4,200 flying hours and accumulated over 1000 carrier arrested landings.